Image: CC0 Creative Commons

 Many a camera is dusted off at this time of year to be taken away on a holiday, but when it comes to traveling light, photographers are the worst.
 Armed with multiple camera bodies and more lenses than they have fingers on both hands, some photographers take far too much gear and end up ruining their own trips.

 Photography is there to enjoy, not to endure.
+The best travel cameras pack all the essential controls into a lighter, more compact body.
 Besides, weight restrictions on carry-on and check-in luggage mean you need to be prepared ditch all extraneous equipment.
 The first rule of travel photography?
 Take one camera body.
 Some professional photographers might baulk at that, but any amateur photographer traveling with two cameras is almost certainly not getting enough out of either camera.

 DSLR lens selection